 Covering our Buttes

-Lewis & Clark Trip, Day 6: Glendive, MT to Butte, MT25 degrees this morning, as the weather continues to get cooler, we got our first look at Montana in the daylight.
+Day 6: Glendive, MT to Butte, MT.
+25° this morning.
+As the weather continues to get cooler, we got our first look at Montana in the daylight.
 Along I-94, we paralleled the Yellowstone River, Clark's return route.
 With no evidence of snow yet, the landscape was grassy and hilly along the roadside.
 Many herds of cattle could be seen grazing, still mostly Black Angus, along with some Hereford as we saw in South Dakota, and even a few white.

 Unlike the treeless plains we traveled through in the Dakotas yesterday, this stretch of Montana had quite a lot of trees.
 Autumn has pretty much passed through here, and most of the trees were bare.